 Campus Health, corporate entities (eg. the University Museum and SU Woordfees) and

-Legal Services all form part of the responsibility centre of the Vice-Rector for Social Impact, Transformation and Personnel.
+Legal Services all form part of the responsibility centre of the Deputy Vice-Chancellor for Social Impact, Transformation and Personnel.

 One of the roles of the Division for Social Impact is to initiate and manage partnerships with the community.
 This facilitates cooperation among various parties and enables a two-way learning process.
 Service learning within academic environments, which implies linkages with research and teaching, constitutes another important component of social impact.